Henna Drills before Henna Thrills

 As a free bonus I made you something that will keep you motivated to fulfill all your excersises.
 Download the Henna Happiness files and make yourself a jar filled with motivational quotes.
 Every time you want to give up, you take one out!

 When you finish this class you know exactly how each individual element that exists in Moroccan henna style is supposed to be drawn.
 You can execute them, according to the way of the neqachet in Morocco and by doing so you maintain their distinctive look.

 Practise doesn’t necessarily make perfect but it definitely makes progress.
 By fulfilling all the drill exercises you can look back and see your progress.
 You will feel so much more confident when you see where you’re coming from and what you have achieved so far!

 How to make the most of your practise?

 The title says it all.
 Drawing Drills.
-To master the way the individual motifs are drawn and maintain their distinctive look you need to practice practice and practice.
-This technical class comes with sheets with practical exercises and challenges.
+To master the way the individual motifs are drawn and maintain their distinctive look you need to practice, practice and practice.
+This technical class comes with sheets of practical exercises and challenges.
 I will make sure to provide you with all the instructions you need and also keep you motivated at the same time.
 We do this together!